dpastoor/bayes_nm_docs/example1.md

  ; Prior information of THETAS
  $THETA (2.0 FIX) (2.0 FIX) (2.0 FIX) (2.0 FIX)
 ```
+While this has intuitive appeal (we don't let the prior influence parameter values when the data is
+much more informative), the analyst should take care whether ALL values of parameters are likely and/or
+valid.

 Degrees of freedom to prior OMEGA matrix.
 Because degrees of freedom is very low, equal to the the
 dimension of the prior OMEGA, this means that the  prior information to the OMEGAS is highly uninformative